KBC Ireland profit drops even as mortgage market share rises

 KBC Bank Ireland Headquarters in Dublin.
 Photograph: Bryan O’Brien

-KBC Bank Ireland’s profits dropped last year as the bank was able to free up less bad-loan provisions than in 2018, though the lender managed to gain a bigger slice of the mortgage market.
+KBC Bank Ireland’s profits dropped last year as it was not able to free up as many bad-loan provisions as in 2018, though the lender did manage to gain a bigger slice of the mortgage market.

 Net profit declined to €32.3 million from €162 million for the previous year, which had been underpinned by the release of €112 million of bad debt provisions.
 The lender also made a loss of €11.1 million on a loan sale in early 2019.